gabrieloanca/gmxtools/README.md

    qstats.py       - extracts the mean and the standard deviation from qfep5_gmx output files poly_data.py    - smoothens qfep5_gmx EVB generated data by a 6th degree polynomial function

+To show this list in your terminal, type *gmxtools*

-To obtain help for any of the above tools, type <tool> -h (e.g., gmx4evb.py -h)
+To get help for any of these tools, type -h after a tool's name (e.g., gmx4evb.py -h)